-As capable as it is for HD video and more complex subtitles, the Matroska (MKV) file format it isn’t as widely supported as some.
+As capable as it is for HD video and more complex subtitles, the Matroska (MKV) file format isn’t as widely supported as others.
 Instead of scrambling around trying to find a piece of software to play your MKV files though, why not just convert them instead?
 In this guide, we’ll show you two easy ways to convert your files from MKV to MP4.

 Some of the more common MKV files tend to come from DVD and Blu-ray movie rips, but it’s not unheard of to see them in downloaded or converted YouTube videos, too.
 Wherever yours come from, the MP4 format is a much more widely supported media standard that’s compatible with most modern devices, so let’s take a crack at converting your MKV files.

 The VLC media player can recognize and play almost any video format, including MKV.
 Better yet, it can also convert them to something more universal, like MP4.
 Here’s how.

-Step 1: Navigate to VideoLAN’s homepage and download VLC.
+Step 1: Head over to VideoLAN’s homepage and download VLC.
 Make sure to read the fine print when installing, so you aren’t introducing your computer to any bloatware.

 Step 2: Open the software and click the Media tab in the upper-left corner and select Convert/Save from the resulting drop-down menu.